Skip to main content

 2. How will the award be administered?

 Awards will be administered by an NIH Institute/Center best matching the proposal topic.
-However, Dr. Trish Labosky from the Office of the Director will also serve as a program officer to coordinate administration of all NIH Director's Transformative Research Awards.
+However, Dr. Trish Labosky, in the Office of the Director, coordinates the administration of all NIH Director's Transformative Research Awards and will remain an important contact.

 3. Do I need to submit an annual progress report?